Frezeh/Ascii-Faces/README.md

 ### Start Application

 - Clone project and cd into it
-- Install all dependencies `npm install`
+- Install all dependencies `npm install`.
+N.B.
+React client has been bundled into JSON server.
+Hence, no need to install its dependencies.
 - Run `npm start` to start the application
-- Access the application on [http:localhost:3000](http:localhost:3000)
+- Access the application on [http://localhost:3000](http://localhost:3000)

 ### Features